zm235/mall/API/User.md

 ````
 {
     "status":10,
-    "msg":"User hasn't been logged in, can't retrieve the user data",
+    "msg":"User has not been logged in, cannot retrieve the user data",
 }
 ````